Language-Research-Technology/plantuml-diagrams/crate-o/spreadsheet-annotation-workflow.md

 : Add annotations using Crate-O;
 note left
-- Using Spreadsheet or
+Spreadsheet and/or
-- Using GUI Editor
+web GUI data entry
 end note

 : Save collection annotations as RO-Crate ;
 }
+if (Publish) then  (yes)
 partition #palegreen "Repository Deposit" {
-if (How to publish) then (As a self contained scholarly work)
+    if (Where?) then (Self contained scholarly work)

-: Publish to Zeonodo or similar ;
+        : Zenodo or similar ;
         note left
         RO-Crates are self-
         contained and have a
         built in web view.
         Anyone can publish
         their own annotation set
         end note
-else (as a website)
+    else (As a collection)

-: Run your own portal ;
+        : DIY or shared Discipline Repo;
         note right
         We're working on lightweight
         ways to do this building on
         Tim Sherratt's work
         eg with Datasette
         end note

     endif
 }
+else (no)
+:save locally;
+endif

 @enduml